elotroalex/chiens/_texts/translation.md

 - {:.speaker} The Crowd.

-- {:.indent-2} Death to the Whites.
-Death to the Whites.
+- {:.indent-2} Kill the Whites.
+Kill the Whites.

 - {:.speaker} Toussaint.